 Negotiations should start with what the dealer paid for the vehicle, which is sometimes the same as the invoice price, but not usually.
 Just as the buyer tries to negotiate down the sticker price, the dealer often negotiates down the invoice price and pays less than what the manufacturer hopes to get.
 Although dealers have been known to show customers something that resembles an invoice to show how little they’re making off the sale, you can find the true invoice price by searching sites such as Edmunds, CarsDirect and Consumer Reports.

-3. Combining Car Price and Financing Negotiations
+6. Higher Interest Rates When Car Price and Financing Negotiations Are Combined

 If dealers know that you’ll be financing the car through their dealership, they can factor that into their negotiation strategy.
 That strategy often involves convincing you that you’re getting a great deal on the car by slashing the MSRP from $22,000 to $19,000, for example, and then making up for the price decrease by raising the interest rate on the loan.